Shakuni: The game of dice

 Despite Vidura's warnings, Yudhishthira agrees to the proposed gambling match, and arrives in Hastinapura accompanied by his brothers and their wife, Draupadi.
 Shakuni, as Duryodhana's proxy, engages in a game of 20 throws with Yudhisthira.
 Each time, Yudhisthira loses, leading to the gradual loss of his wealth, servants, and even his brothers.
 Shakuni, unapologetic about using trickery, justifies his tactics as necessary for a worthy contestant.
 He dismisses Yudhisthira's plea to avoid crooked means and proceeds with the game, using his expertise in giving theft the appearance of skillful play.
 During the game, Shakuni's skill in presenting foul play as fair entertains Duryodhana and the Kaurava elders.
 Dhritarashtra, blinded by excitement, eagerly asks if Shakuni has won after each throw.
 Ultimately, Yudhisthira stakes himself and loses.
-Afterwards, he looses Draupadi resulting in her humiliation by Duryodhana and his allies.
+Afterwards, he loses Draupadi resulting in her humiliation by Duryodhana and his allies.

 Draupadi questions Yudhishthira’s accountability for staking her after losing himself in the game and manages to reclaim their possessions from Dhritarashtra.
 Following the dice game, Sahadeva, the youngest of the Pandavas, vowed to slay Shakuni in a fit of anger.
 After Pandavas return to their capital, Duryodhana, dissatisfied with the failure of his earlier plan, complains to Dhritarashtra and makes him immediately invite Yudhishthira for another round of the game.
 In this round, only one stake is stipulated with the losing side being exiled for thirteen years.
 With Shakuni's skills, Duryodhana wins again and the Pandavas are forced into exile.